-There are more threads to this story than can fit here.
+There are more threads to this story than can be shared here.
 But after moving to the DC area in August 1963 (just weeks before Martin Luther King, Jr's historic March on Washington and "I Have a Dream" speech), and just a month following the tragic assassination of President Kennedy, Aldon Nielsen took his family to see, and photograph, the National Christmas Tree.

 No grand intent at the time, but that was the beginning of a family tradition.
 Al went on to photograph the Tree for 50 years straight.
-And a 2006 front page article in the Washington Post on Dad's tradition essentially set me - his youngest son - up for seeing to it the tradition continued... [article at http://www.washingtonpost.com/wp-dyn/content/article/2006/12/20/AR2006122001796.html
+And a 2006 front page article in the Washington Post on Dad's tradition essentially set me - his youngest son - up for seeing to it the tradition continues... [article at http://www.washingtonpost.com/wp-dyn/content/article/2006/12/20/AR2006122001796.html

 The first 40 years or so of these photos have been scanned in high-resolution, pulled from Dad's slide tray as presented to so many groups over the years.
 The notes are largely from Dad's notebook which he used to narrate the slide shows when presented via his projector, with just a few minor edits.